RADS-Checker: Measuring Compliance with Right of Access by the Data Subject in Android Markets: Methodology

 To verify the completeness of the data copy provided by the app, as shown in Figure \ref{fig:Methodological framework for data completeness verification}, we propose a Frida-based dynamic monitoring framework, which can be divided into three main modules: identification of personal data categories, analysis of app’s personal data collection behavior and data comparison.
 Initially, because the range of personal data is too broad, we select ten data categories to monitor.
 Next, we select relevant sensitive data APIs for dynamic data monitoring based on these ten data categories.
 Finally, we compare the data copy obtained from the app with the data we actually collected to verify the completeness of the data copy.

-\textbf{Identification of Personal Data Categories}: The GDPR defines ``personal data" as any information relating to an identified or identifiable natural person.
-This includes personal identity details, such as device number, IP address, geographic location, etc. However, due to the broad scope of personal data, we sample ten categories of personal data that are closely related to users (Table \ref{tab:Categories of Sensitive Personal Data}).
-Although these ten categories do not cover all sensitive information about the user, we are able to more completely verify the integrity of the data copy by studying the data feedback about these ten categories of information in the application.
+\textbf{Identification of Personal Data Categories}: In Section \ref{chap:two_first}, we give the legal and official definitions of personal information.
+In general, it includes all kinds of information related to identifiable natural persons.
+However, since the scope of user personal data is quite broad, we sample ten types of personal data (Table \ref{tab:Categories of Sensitive Personal Data}) from the three examples of personal information given by the CNSA: Network identity identification information; Personal frequently used device information; Personal location information.
+While these ten categories of information do not cover all sensitive information about the user, by examining the data feedback from the application regarding these ten categories, we have been able to verify the completeness of the data copies.

 \textbf{Analysis of App's Personal Data Collection Behavior}: To collect users' personal data, apps typically call certain Android native APIs, which can obtain users' sensitive data.
 Therefore, the first step in monitoring an app's data collection behavior is to gather these sensitive APIs.
 After reviewing the Android API reference \cite{android}, we identify 26 sensitive APIs covering the ten sensitive personal data categories in Table \ref{tab:Categories of Sensitive Personal Data}.